Golden Globes 2018: A night of many beginnings and first wins

 By PTI | Published: 08th January 2018 01:28 PM |

-Los Angeles, Jan 8 (PTI) Oprah Winfrey, Sterling K Brown, and Aziz Ansari were some of the first-timers who were honoured at the Golden Globe Awards 2018.
+LOS ANGELES: As Oprah Winfrey, Sterling K Brown, and Aziz Ansari were some of the first-timers at the Golden Globe Awards 2018, here are some highlights from the show.

 In another first, "This Is Us" star, Brown created history as he became the first African-American to win a Golden Globe in the Best Actor in a TV Series, Drama category for his performance as Randall Pearson on the NBC hit series.